-The indigenous peoples still use the Canoa de Casca or Ubá (bark canoe) or the Casco (dugout).
+The Brazilian Boats & Canoes pages show some of the fauna, flora, biomes, maps, popular food and drinks in Brazil.and the Brazilian boats and canoes built in the past centuries.
+Some are still used today along the coastline and on rivers as the indigenous peoples with the Canoa de Casca or Ubá (bark canoe) or the Canoa Indígena or Casco (dugout).
 Fishermen along the coast use the Canoa Caiçara (dugout).
 The African slaves brought the design of canoes as the Canoa Baiana.
-Also since the 16th century canoes and boats have been built with designs influenced by foreigners who came to Brazil, as Portuguese, Azorians, Dutch, Spanish, French.
+Also since the 16th century several boat and canoe designs were developed influenced by Portuguese, Dutch, Spanish and French people.
 A clear example is the Baleeira which is the design of the whaler dory from Azores Islands.